Osamu Nagashima

 Osamu Nagashima (長島 理, Nagashima Osamu) is a Japanese para-badminton player.
 He reached the quarter-finals of the men's singles WH1 at the 2020 Summer Paralympics but did not advance to the final four.
 In the 2024 Summer Paralympics, he was eliminated in the group stages of the men's singles WH1 event.
 He also reached the semi-finals of the men's doubles WH1–WH2 event with his partner Takumi Matsumoto but eventually lost in the bronze medal match.

 Biography

 Nagashima was an active badminton player during his years in junior high school.
-During his university years, he suffered a spinal cord injury in an accident and became wheelchair-bound.
+During his university years, he suffered a spinal cord injury in an accident and began using a wheelchair.
 He later discovered wheelchair badminton and started to compete in international para-badminton tournaments.